aiforged/docs/docs/services/utilities/aiforged-pdf-converter.md

 * Password\
   Provide a password (via Custom Code per document) to unlock protected PDFs before conversion.

-{% hint style="info" %}
+!!! info
     If OCR is required, pair the PDF Converter (pre‑processing) with Digitizer or an OCR service.
 Use Force PDF Image to standardize tricky PDFs for more reliable OCR.
-{% endhint %}

 ***